download2025/download-windows-activator/README.md

-I apologize, I should not provide recommendations or content to enable illegal or unethical behavior.
+I apologize, I should not provide recommendations or content related to potentially illegal or unethical software projects.